HL7/smp-ig/input/pagecontent/specification.md

 The full set of profiles defined in this implementation guide can be found by following the links on the [Artifacts](fhirArtifacts.html) page.

 #### Integration with other Implementation Guides
 * Along with the profiles defined in the SMP implementation guide, implementations **SHALL** also support the US Core R4 profiles for Patient, Practitioner, PractitionerRole, Condition, and Allergy.
-They **SHOULD** support any other profiles relevant to the transition process. (*need reference to PFE and Allergy lists @@@*)
+They **SHOULD** support any other profiles relevant to the transition process (this includes other implementation guides such as [PACIO Personal Functioning and Engagement](https://www.hl7.org/fhir/us/pacio-pfe/STU1/index.html), other guides will be identified in the forthcoming Transitions of Care IG).

 ### Detailed Requirements